 Do I need a Smog Check or Vehicle Emissions Test?

 This is where things can get confusing.
 Some vehicles are exempt or do not abide by the same emissions testing requirements.
 These requirements are based off of a vehicle’s model, year, weight, and fuel type.

-Each state differs in terms of standards related to air pollution that comes from vehicles.
-As well costs, testing policies, guidelines, fees, penalties, testing locations, retesting directions, procedures, repair assistance for low income earners, and steps to dispute a test result.
+There are other factors to think about as well.
+For instance, test costs, testing policies, guidelines, fees, penalties, testing locations, retesting directions, procedures, repair assistance for low income earners, and steps to dispute a test result.
 Most states have established standard fees.
-But there are some states, for example California, that allow the emissions inspections service stations to set their own price.
+But, there are some states that allow the emissions inspections service stations to set their own price.

 Feeling a little confused yet?
 That’s what Emissions.org is here for.
 We’re here to help vehicle owners sort it all out.
 Our site provides drivers with what they need to know so they can keep a car legal.
 Check out our Articles page to find the most recent information about emissions testing in your area.

 Keeping Your Car Legal with an Emissions Test?

 Wait?
 What?
 Keep my car legal? – Yes.
 In states such as California, Illinois, Arizona, and Colorado, if a vehicle owner does not have a smog check certificate proving their vehicle passed an emissions test for their vehicle an owner can have their registration renewal suspended, registration fees doubled, or the owner can be fined.
 If by chance a vehicle owner gets prosecuted with breaking the Federal Clean Air Act, fines are more than $45,000 per vehicle.
 Of course, this usually only happens to violators with large vehicle fleets.